Tryferos/Popups-Component/README.md

 This is a **react component** delivering customizable **Popups Layout** that you can use in your projects, which also adds **types** support using Typescript.

 You can create your own Popups and add them to the popup list.

+**VERSION 1.1**
+You can create your own Toasts and add them to the toasts list.

 The project is build using **React, Typescript and Tailwindcss**.
 Tailwindcss is compiled into css, meaning you do not need it as a depedency.